 Some pictures are more demanding than others.

 The background on this had me cross eyed for a while, I’m sure you can see why.
 That building is wearing what looks like the architectural equivalent of a Hawian shirt.
 Yet I like it, in spite of the headache it has caused.
 I mask the pencil and then start painting freely.

 Once the colour is added it begins to make more sense, or less depending on your perspective…

 Although it’s still baffling, there’s no distinct overall pattern, just lots of repeating ones that morph into new ones.
 I allowed the base of the turbine to morph into an alien creation.
-Reminds me of HG Well War of the Worlds Aliens
+Reminds me of HG Wells War of the Worlds

 With the masking remove, the finished piece looks like this.

 Of course I could have painted if differently.